Adaptation to the Range in $K$-Armed Bandits: Introduction

 \subsection{Literature Review}

-Optimal scale-free regret minimization under full monitoring is offered by the AdaHedge strategy by~\citet{de2014follow}, which we will use as a building block in Section~\ref{sec:mainadahedge}.
-The main difficulty in adaptation to the range for stochastic bandits is the adaptation to the upper end~$M$ (see Section~\ref{sec:bdgainslosses}); this is why \citet{honda15anon-asymptotic} could provide optimal $\ln T$ distribution-dependent regret bounds for payoffs lying in ranges of the form $(-\infty,M]$, with a known~$M$. \citet{lattimore2017scale} considers models of distributions with a known bound on their kurtosis (a scale-free measure of the skewness of the distributions) and provides a scale-free algorithm based on the median-of-means estimators, with $\ln T$ distribution-dependent regret bounds.
-However, bounded bandits can have an arbitrarily high kurtosis, so our settings are not directly comparable (and we think that bounded distributions with an unknown range is a more natural assumption). \citet{cowan2015asymptotically} study adaptation to the range but in the restricted case of uniform distributions over unknown intervals; they provide optimal $\ln T$ distribution-dependent regret bounds for that specific model (the cost for adaptation is mild and lies only in the multiplicative constant before the $\ln T$).
-See also similar results by~\citet{cowan2017normal} for Gaussian distributions with unknown means and variances.
-Additional important references performing adaptation in some sense for (stochastic and adversarial) $K$-armed bandits are discussed below.
+Optimal scale-free regret minimization under full monitoring for adversarial sequences is offered by the AdaHedge strategy by~\citet{de2014follow}, which we will use as a building block in Section~\ref{sec:mainadahedge}.

+For stochastic bandits, the main difficulty in adaptation to the range is the adaptation to the upper end~$M$ (see~Remark~\ref{rk:th1OKDm+}); this is why \citet{honda15anon-asymptotic} could provide optimal $\ln T$ distribution-dependent regret bounds for payoffs lying in ranges of the form $(-\infty,M]$, with a known~$M$. \citet{lattimore2017scale} considers models of distributions with a known bound on their kurtosis, which is a scale-free measure of the skewness of the distributions; he provides a scale-free algorithm based on the median-of-means estimators, with $\ln T$ distribution-dependent regret bounds.
+However, bounded bandits can have an arbitrarily high kurtosis, so our settings are not directly comparable. \citet{cowan2015asymptotically} study adaptation to the range but in the restricted case of uniform distributions over unknown intervals.
+They provide optimal $\ln T$ distribution-dependent regret bounds for that specific model: in their model, the cost for adaptation is mild and lies only in the multiplicative constant before the $\ln T$.
+In the setting of bounded bandits, we show that distribution-dependent regret bounds must be larger than $\ln T$, but the argument of \citet[Remark~8]{lattimore2017scale} entails that any regret rate larger than $\ln T$, e.g., $(\ln T) \ln \ln T$, may be achieved.
+Similar results by~\citet{cowan2017normal} for Gaussian distributions with unknown means and variances were also obtained.

+Finally, on the front of adversarial bandits, no prior work discussed adaptation to the range, to the best of our knowledge.

+Additional important references performing adaptation in some other sense for stochastic and adversarial $K$--armed bandits are discussed now, including some follow-up work to this article.